NickToye/edition-node-gulp/source/_patterns/molecules/01-blocks/04-tout.md

 ---
 title: Tout
-state: inprogress
+state: complete
 ---
-This is a *Markdown* description of my pattern.
+Building on the square banner to add a Tout pattern.
+Difference is the addition of a link around the element.